 The car itself is only one factor in many used to calculate your rates.
 Your own driving record, credit history (if your state allows that as a rating factor), and ZIP code can make a big difference as well.

-Remember that if you finance a vehicle your lienholder will require you to carry full coverage (collision and comprehensive), in addition to state liability requirements, but you would want this coverage on a new vehicle, even if you bought it with cash, to have it fully protected.
+Remember that if you finance a vehicle your lienholder will require you to carry full coverage (collision and comprehensive), in addition to state minimum liability requirements, but you would want this coverage on a new vehicle, even if you bought it with cash, to have it fully protected.

 If you lease a car, the leasing company can require higher liability limits be carried, typically 100/300/50.
 And both a leasing and finance company can dictate what deductible amount you choose.